Table of Contents

 What Else is a Statutory Demand Good For?

 Aside from starting the formal insolvency processes, a statutory demand can also be a good way of informing your debtor of your willingness to use legal means to recover outstanding debt.
-In some cases, this can convince the debtor to pay their debts quickly even if you are not truly committed to following up with formal insolvency proceedings.
+In some cases, this can persuade the debtor to settle their debts promptly, even if you are not truly committed to pursuing formal insolvency proceedings.

 At the very least, the debtor may agree to a payment plan when you serve them a statutory demand.
-Finally, serving a statutory demand does not cost anything.
-It is usually a cheaper and quicker way than using dispute resolution methods to recover your debt.
+Finally, serving a statutory demand incurs no cost.
+It is usually a cheaper and quicker way to recover your debt than using dispute resolution methods.

 When Can I Use Statutory Demands?